It’s been said that necessity is the mother of invention.

 - Reflection/Critique & Revision: SeeSaw, Write About, and Kaizena.

-- Public Product: Canva, Adobe Spark, and Soundtrap
+- Public Product: Canva, Adobe Express, and Soundtrap

 The above provides a small sampling of possible tech tools that can help the transition to a virtual PBL environment.
 But considering the vast array of choices in this space, it’s also a good idea to work with your IT support staff and do your own research via platforms such as EdSurge, Common Sense Education, and LearnPlatform.